 Ultrasonography or CT of the abdomen and pelvis should probably be done to detect abscesses, which may be present regardless of the clinical presentation.
 The liver and spleen may be palpable.
-Liver function tests, AST, and bilirubin are often abnormal.
+Liver tests, aspartate aminotransferase (AST), and bilirubin are often abnormal.
 Renal insufficiency and coagulopathy may be present in severe cases.
-The WBC count is normal or slightly increased.
+The white blood cell count is normal or slightly increased.

-Asymptomatic infection needs no treatment.
-Symptomatic patients are given ceftazidime 30 mg/kg IV q 6 h for 2 to 4 wk (imipenem, meropenem, and piperacillin are acceptable substitutes), then oral antibiotics (one double-strength tablet of TMP/SMX bid or doxycycline 100 mg bid) for 3 to 6 mo.
-In children < 8 yr and pregnant women, amoxicillin/clavulanate 25/5 mg/kg tid is used instead of doxycycline.
+Symptomatic patients are given ceftazidime 30 mg/kg IV every 6 hours for 2 to 4 weeks (imipenem, meropenem, and piperacillin are acceptable substitutes), then oral antibiotics (one double-strength tablet of trimethoprim/sulfamethoxazole [TMP/SMX] 2 times a day or doxycycline 100 mg 2 times a day) for 3 to 6 months.
+In children < 8 years and pregnant women, amoxicillin/clavulanate 25/5 mg/kg 3 times a day is used instead of doxycycline.

 Melioidosis is acquired by skin contact, ingestion, or inhalation; it is not acquired directly from infected animals or people.